-If a service provider has made a determination that a child or young person is incapable to make decisions about the collection, use or disclosure or personal information by a service provider, the decision will be made by another person according to the law.
-The law also allows for an incapable individual to apply to the Consent and Capacity Board to have another person appointed as their representative to give or refuse consent on their behalf, or, another person may apply to the Board to be appointed as the incapable individual's representative to give or refuse consent to the collection, use or disclosure of the incapable person's personal information by a service provider.
+If a health information custodian has made a determination that a person is incapable with respect to the collection, use or disclosure of personal health information, the decision will be made by another person according to the law.
+The law also allows for an incapable individual to apply to the Consent and Capacity Board to have another person appointed as their representative to give or refuse consent on their behalf, or, another person may apply to the Board to be appointed as the incapable individual's representative to give or refuse consent to the collection, use or disclosure of the incapable individual's personal health information.

-Whenever an application of this type is received, the law provides that the individual is deemed to have applied for a review of his or her capacity to make the relevant decision.
+Whenever an application of this type is received, the law provides that the person is deemed to have applied for a review of his or her capacity to make the relevant decision.
 This does not apply if the Board has determined the issue of capacity within the previous six months.